ovea-deprecated/jetty-session-redis/README.md

 By default, session attributes are serialized using XStream, but this is clearly the worst serializer and you must make sure that you configure the serializer according to your needs.
 If you have small sessions with simple types, consider the <strong>JsonSerializer</strong>.
 If you have complexe objects but all serializable, you can consider the <strong>JbossSerializer</strong>.
-You can also create your own ones (<a href="https://github.com/Ovea/jetty-session-redis/tree/master/src/main/java/com/ovea/jetty/session/serializer">see examples here</a>).
+You can also create your own ones byt implementing the <strong>Serializer</strong> class of a provided skeleton (<a href="https://github.com/Ovea/jetty-session-redis/tree/master/src/main/java/com/ovea/jetty/session/serializer">see examples here</a>).

 Here is the list of provided Serializer: